Database publishing

-Database publishing is an area of automated media production in which specialized techniques are used to generate paginated documents from source data residing in traditional databases.
+Database publishing is an area of automated media production in which specialized techniques are used to generate paginated documents from source data residing in traditional databases such as product information management (PIM), digital asset management (DAM), and enterprise resource planning (ERP) platforms.
 Common examples are mail order catalogues, direct marketing, report generation, price lists and telephone directories.
 The database content can be in the form of text and pictures but can also contain metadata related to formatting and special rules that may apply to the document generation process.
 Database publishing can be incorporated into larger workflows as a component, where documents are created, approved, revised and released.

-The basic idea is using database contents like article and price information to fill out pre-formatted template documents.
+The basic idea is using database contents like product information, article and price information to fill out pre-formatted template documents.
 Templates are typically created in a normal desktop layout application where certain boxes or text are designated as placeholders.
 These placeholders are then targeted with new content which flows in from the database.
 This allows for quick generation of final output and, in case of changes to the database, quickly perform updates, with limited or no manual intervention.
+This process is facilitated by specialized software solutions that automate the integration of database content into templates, like InBetween software solution.
+Such software automates the creation of documents such as catalogs and price lists by integrating product data from various sources.

 Another model of database publishing is found in many web-to-print sites where users browse templates from an online catalog (such as business cards or brochures), personalize the selected template by filling in a form and then view the rendered result.
 In this case the initial source of data is from user input, but it is captured in a database so that if the same user revisits the site later, they can resume editing where they left off.
 The form is then pre-filled from the database-stored variables the user entered before.